 Our campuses have increased the number of degrees awarded to low-income students by 0 percent

 We help universities share ideas & work together to ensure all students succeed

 The University Innovation Alliance is the leading national coalition of public research universities committed to increasing the number and diversity of college graduates in the United States.

 We share a sense of urgency about this work because we are public universities with a public mission.
 Higher education needs to do a better job of graduating students across the socioeconomic spectrum, particularly low-income students, first-generation students, and students of color.
 Raising graduation rates is imperative for individual social mobility and U.S. global competitiveness.

 For too long, colleges and universities wasted time and resources trying to solve this graduation challenge by themselves.
 It was inefficient and ineffective, and students paid the price.
 In 2014, we flipped the script.
 We decided to innovate together.
 We set ambitious goals, opened up our data, and agreed to share everything we learn.

-As research universities it is in our nature to experiment, solve problems, and discover new ideas.
-We’ve learned a lot about which innovations are most effective at helping students stay in school and graduate.
+Since our public launch in 2014, we’ve learned a lot about which innovations are most effective to help students stay in school and graduate.
 We’ve also learned a lot about how to transfer good ideas from one institution to another.
-We came together as a community of practice with a radical commitment to being open and honest with each other about our successes and failures.
-Now, we’re capturing and sharing what we know with colleges and universities across the country, because we want others to build on our work.
+Now, we’re capturing and sharing what we’ve learned to support colleges and universities across the country, because we want others to build on our work.

 Our universities have a history of innovating to help low income students.
 Each institution has their own unique approach.
 Our diversity of perspective, experience, profile, location, and size are our strengths.